|

 Magnusson,

-of the North”’, in Scotland: The Story of a
+North”’, in Scotland: The Story of a Nation

 This

-chapter on Scott himself places particular emphasis on his
+on Scott himself places particular emphasis on his debt to the

 the discovery of the Regalia of Scotland (1818), George IV’s